kkdlau/COMP4411-Impressionist/README.md

  - Choose File > Another Image (ALT+SHIFT+A) to load another image

 6. Mosaic:
- - This features works with xxx image
+ - This features works with 5X5 images
- - Choose File > Mosaic (ALT+M) and load the dataset xxx
+ - Choose File > Mosaic (ALT+M) and load the dataset folder `bonus/dataset`
  - After using mosaic, click the window to refresh the application for other features
+ - I can tell that red and green doesn't match well
+   - I tried SSIM, Average Color Distance, L1 Distance and L2 Distance
+   - Still it doesn't work as what I expected, cryyyyyyyyy

 7. Video:
  - The video pauses when there are no mouse movements
+ - A sample video located at `bonus/videos/cinepak.avi` is prepared for the graders

+8. Rubber / Sketch and pull:
+ - Actually the brush doesn't work very well
+ - I decided to keep it as I put lots of effort.
+ - Can you give me partial credit for this, please QAQ?

-8. If there are any bugs, please try restarting the program...
+9. If there are any bugs, please try restarting the program...
 Thanks!